KyberNetwork/hackathon-bounties/README.md

 Build a DApp that utilises one of the scaling solutions and integrate Kyber's protocol to handle the payment layer!

 ## Prizes
-Stand to win up to $1500 USD worth of KNC tokens for the themed bounty.
-Specific amounts can be found in the respective Github issue pages.
+Stand to win up to $1500 USD worth of KNC tokens for Kyber's EDCON bounty.

 ## Judging Criteria
 ### 1. Idea